AdityaBellary/HyperVerge/README.md

 # HyperVerge
 This Readme consists of two sections.
-    1. A terraform to provision a web application in a highly available environment using AWS EC2.
+    a.
+A terraform to provision a web application in a highly available environment using AWS EC2.

-    2. A health monitoring system that checks the health of any given API endpoint(s) based on health check configuration provided by the users.
+    b.
+A health monitoring system that checks the health of any given API endpoint(s) based on health check configuration provided by the users.

 1. Steps to create a web application using terraform.
     a.
 Initialise a provider.
 (AWS in this)